View Contact Info

 The WHA has a federal housing programs plan, which describes the WHA’s mission, longrange goals, objectives, and intended actions.
 Anyone who is interested may review the Housing Plan at the WHA office.

 Many people are not familiar with how public housing programs work, or what are their requirements.
 Here, then, is a quick overview.
-The WHA raises its operating funds from rent revenue and, for the federal programs, HUD operating subsidies.
-Capital improvements are funded by the government, or from operating reserves, or with use of a commercial loan.
+The WHA raises its operating funds from rent revenue and HUD operating subsidies.
+Capital improvements are funded HUD, or from operating reserves, or with use of a commercial loan.
 Occasionally, the WHA may request monies from already collected Community Preservation Act funds.
-A minimum of 10% of funds collected are dedicated to affordable housing, with a preference for preserving or rehabilitating existing housing units over creating new.
+A minimum of 10% of funds collected by the Community Perservation Act are dedicated to affordable housing, with a preference for preserving or rehabilitating existing housing units over creating new.

 All people who wish to be considered for public housing must submit an application and supporting documentation.
 The WHA conducts a review of income and assets to determine preliminary eligibility.
 If the prospective tenant passes that threshold review, the WHA undertakes a review of the applicant’s background to make a determination of eligibility and suitability.
 Every WHA public housing resident is subject to an annual recertification of income and eligibility.

 All waiting lists are currently open.
 To apply for public rental housing and Section 8 rental vouchers, visit the WHA office or download an application from this page.
 All WHA administered housing programs have a local preference, that is, those people who live, work, attend school, or have a parent or child living in Wayland, are given priority over applicants who do not have a Wayland connection.

 The WHA works with Town boards and committees to foster the development of affordable housing in Wayland.